Psychedelic therapy: Standard psychedelic therapy

 The main approach used in the contemporary resurgence of research, often simply called psychedelic therapy, involves the use of moderate-to-high doses of psychedelic drugs.
 The psychedelic therapy method was initiated by Humphry Osmond and Abram Hoffer (with some influence from Al Hubbard) and replicated by Keith Ditman, and is more closely aligned to transpersonal psychology than to traditional psychoanalysis.
 Most recent research on psychedelic therapy has used psilocybin or ayahuasca.

 Patients spend most of the acute period of the drug's activity lying down with eyeshades listening to music selected beforehand and exploring their inner experience.
 Dialogue with the therapists the drug session(s) but essential during the preparation session before and the integration session afterwards.
 The therapeutic team normally consists of a man and a woman, who are both present throughout the psychedelic experience.
 One aspect that occurs in most participants undergoing psychedelic therapy with moderate-to-high doses is transcendental, mystical, or peak experiences.
 Research has suggested that the strength of these experiences, together with discussion of them soon after in a therapeutic session, could be a major determinant of how great the longer-term effects on symptoms will be.

 Some studies of psychedelic therapy have incorporated cognitive behavioral therapy (CBT) or motivational enhancement therapy (MET).
 Within a structured CBT intervention and a dose of psilocybin, patients are given the opportunity to experience cognitive and emotional states that are altered.
 With these psychedelic effects, cognitive reframing of detrimental schemas and self-identity can be modified positively.

 In a MET environment, patients are able to reflect on their own behaviors to make changes in problematic manners, such as alcohol use disorder.
 Additionally, it could potentially enhance motivation to change and decrease possible ambivalence about behavioral changes.
 Within psychedelic drug sessions, through a reevaluation of the concept of self and reconnecting with core beliefs and values, this can be achieved.

+Psychedelic-assisted group psychotherapy can be more cost-efficient, because therapists can split the costs among all participants of the group.